 Concession | $12.50 |

 The Workshop Rail Museum exhibits some of the best locomotive and industrial machinery at Australia’s oldest heritage railway workshops.
-Winning the Australian and Queensland Tourism Awards for Heritage and Cultural Tourism, the museum let’s you get immersed and involved with hands-on displays and multi-media displaying the history of Queensland’s rail service.
+Winning the Australian and Queensland Tourism Awards for Heritage and Cultural Tourism, the museum lets you get immersed and involved with hands-on displays and multimedia displaying the history of Queensland’s rail service.
 Bring the whole family along with mini train rides around the museum and check out demonstrations by an actual blacksmith!
 The kids even have the chance to run their own railway in the Nipper Playground.
-Kids can dress up as firemen, police and other costumes as they manage their mini railway station with a ticket and signal box, coal carts and tricycles around the tracks.
+Kids can dress up as fire-fighters, police, and other costumes as they manage their mini railway station with a ticket and signal box, coal carts, and tricycles around the tracks.
 There are also story books, drawing and colouring activities available.
 You can read our review of the Ipswich Rail Museum here.

 Redcliffe Museum